Temple University’s Teaching in Higher Education Certificate:

 Abstract: Through positioning undergraduate students as pedagogical consultants to college faculty, a program called Students as Learners and Teachers provides re-conceptualized “counter-spaces” for those students and for faculty members with whom they work.
 In our study of the experiences of consultants of color we found that those students and their faculty partners used program counter-spaces to explore links between their lived identities and pedagogical commitments and to share authority and responsibility in developing culturally sustaining pedagogy.
 In this chapter we report on participants’ experiences in these collaborations and how they legitimate the knowledge of students of color in faculty learning.

-This article describes three programs that work to democratize teaching and learning in higher education through amplifying student voices.
+Abstract: This article describes three programs that work to democratize teaching and learning in higher education through amplifying student voices.
 The first program partners undergraduate students with college faculty to explore, affirm, and revise the pedagogical approaches the faculty members employ in their classrooms.
 The second program pairs undergraduate students and college staff members from the service/craft sector in reciprocal teaching and learning partnerships through which they explore topics and areas of mutual interest.
 The third program brings undergraduate students, faculty, and staff together to explore social justice issues and to build capacity for communicating across differences.
 Based at a selective liberal arts college in the northeastern United States, all three programs create new spaces within which undergraduate students lead, teach, and learn from other members of the higher education community.
 In these structured and supported spaces outside of the formal classroom arena and typical relationships among members of the academic community, students learn to speak with and learn from one another as well as from differently positioned members of the community.
 As students test and tune their own voices — a process that moves them from silence or uncertainty into a place of greater confidence, capacity, and resonance — they develop a commitment to ensuring that others, both those with less power and those with more, listen and are listened to in new ways.
 Thus, through these programs, the voices of faculty and staff are brought into dialogue with, and modulated in relation to, student voices.
 This article describes the programs and analyzes how they support students in developing the confidence, courage, and capacity to amplify their own voices and to ensure that other voices are heard and honored.

 Cook-Sather, A. (2012).
 Lessons in higher education: Five pedagogical practices that promote active learning for faculty and students.
 Journal of Faculty Development, 26, 1, 33-39.